 If hip pain has been bothering you for a while, you must be wondering whether it will go away on its own, or you need to consult your doctor.
-Hip pain can be due to a lot of reasons.
+Pain in the hips can be due to a lot of reasons.
 These may be serious, or might go away simply by taking care of yourself at home.

-Hip joint is also called the “ball and socket” joint.
+The hip joint is also called a “ball and socket” joint.
 This is where the ball of the thigh bone (femur) is placed in the pelvis at a socket (acetabulum).

 Causes of Hip Pain

 Hip pain comes due to a number of reasons.
 Some of the common causes are:

 - Hip fractures (Due to injuries, trauma, accidents and fractures especially in old age due to decreased bone density)

 - Trochanteric Bursitis (Bursae are fluid filled sac-like structures that are present between bones and tendons, which function to limit friction during movement.
 When they get inflamed, they cause pain.)

 - Tendonitis (Tendons are bands of thick tissue which attach muscle to a bone.
 They cause pain when they are inflamed or irritated)